gom9000/gos-explore-suite/README.md

 # Explore Suite
-Personal hub of science, math, and logic explorations.<br/>
 This suite is the most speculative corner of my workbench.
-It documents my passion for the sciences and my quest to observe and understand them through the tools I know best.
+It documents my passion for the sciences and my quest to observe and understand them through the tools I know.

 ---